dlpnd/nvr-wiki/docs/Shaders/ShadowsExteriors.md

 ### Actors

-Wether to include objects with "Actors" flag when rendering shadowmaps.
+Whether to include objects with "Actors" flag when rendering shadowmaps.

->Default: true
+>Default: false

 ---

 ### AlphaEnabled

-Wether to take into account alpha of objects when rendering shadowmaps.
+Whether to take into account alpha of objects when rendering shadowmaps.

 >Default: true